RusselWebber/xlslim-code-samples/README.md

 ## Imports
 * Controlling which Python functions are imported into Excel
 * Adding additional paths to the Python module search path

+## Remote Imports
+* Importing modules from GitHub and BitBucket
+* Importing a module from a Gist
+* Importing code from a remote ZIP archive

 ## NLP
 * Performaing nlp with Python and Excel